About Safe Havens

 Request a Presentation:

-Our team members are available to provide presentations about safe havens for pets, and the link between animal abuse and interpersonal violence.
+Our team members are available to provide presentations about safe havens for pets, the link between animal cruelty and interpersonal violence, and the relationship between human and animal welfare.
 We welcome the opportunity to provide tools and trainings for other organizations.
 To request our services, please complete this Training Request Form.

 Our Impact Since April 2021